-Zimbabwe has taken one step closer to becoming a leader among African nations with its stance and action on mine safety and minimum standards for the provision of safe working conditions for the local underground mining industry.
+Zimbabwe has taken one step closer to becoming a leader among African nations with its stance and action on mine safety and minimum standards for safe working conditions for the local underground mining industry.

 Working alongside mining safety consultants Mike Lincoln and Jason Van Niekerk from MineARC Systems Africa, Mr Shepherd Dhliwayo, Chief Inspector of Mines for the Zimbabwean Ministry of Mines and Mining Development, has submitted the draft of the proposed amendment to mine safety regulation which focuses on the requirement for underground refuge for all workers.